 Do you find yourself having to enter the same sequence of tasks into Excel on a day-to-day basis?
 What if we told you it’s possible to automate these tasks so that it can be done in a single click of a button?
 Witchcraft you say?
 Nope—just business software companies thinking of ways to make your life easier.

-In this blog post, we will explain howcan be used to automate a lot of the repetitive tasks you do in Microsoft Excel on a regular basis.
+In this blog post, we will explain how Microsoft Excel on a regular basis.can be used to automate a lot of the repetitive tasks you do in

-Excel has made it easier to automate tasks by using the Microsoft software consultant can also help you to make your life easier.to record keystrokes in a series of tasks.
-A
+Excel has made it easier to automate tasks by using theto record keystrokes in a series of tasks.
+A Microsoft software consultant can also help you to make your life easier.

 What are some tips for using VBA macros in Microsoft Excel?